jaquilino/jaquilino.github.io/_posts/2022-12-14-fine-structure.markdown

 ---
 layout: post
-title:  "Arguing for the presence of God"
+title:  "On debating the existence of God"
 date:   2022-12-14 8:00:00 -0600
 categories: religion
 ---